kadotani-ist/cl_paraphrase/README.md

 # Edit Distance Based Curriculum Learning for Paraphrase Generation

-This repository provides an implementation of the curriculum learning method based on [competence-based curriculum learning](https://aclanthology.org/N19-1119).
+This repository provides an implementation of the edit distance based curriculum learning method.
+This method is based on [competence-based curriculum learning](https://aclanthology.org/N19-1119).

 ## Prerequisites
 Please make sure to install all the dependent libraries in ``requirements.txt``